Stanford-BioE80/Stanford-BioE80.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to BioE80"
+title: "Welcome to BIOE/ENGR.80 - Spring 2019"
+permalink: /_pages/
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+toc: true
 ---

-## Welcome to BIOE/ENGR.80 - Spring 2018

 **_Introduction to Bioengineering (Engineering Living Matter)_**